Abhilash-Ponnachan/aws-notes/notes-overview.md

    $ aws s3 ls
    > ...
    ```
-   - To copyteh contents over from one bucket the other we use the _copy_ command from the CLI
+   - To copy the contents over from one bucket the other we use the _copy_ command from the CLI
    ```
    $ aws s3 cp --recursive s3://my-source-bucket s3://my-destination-bucket
    > ...